 I have always loved dumplings!
-They are comfort food for me, and some might not like the slightly chewy taste, but me, I can’t get enough of it!
+They are comfort food for me.
+Some might not like the slightly chewy taste, but me, I can’t get enough of it!

 I am not very good at making step by step instructions because most of the times my hands are full, so this time I have asked my girl Anna to take them as I was making the dough.